-The composition of the Board has been structured so as to provide Emerald with an adequate mix of directors with industry knowledge, technical, commercial and financial skills together with integrity and judgment considered necessary to represent shareholders and fulfill the business objectives of the Company.
+The composition of the Board has been structured so as to provide Elixir with an adequate mix of directors with industry knowledge, technical, commercial and financial skills together with integrity and judgment considered necessary to represent shareholders and fulfill the business objectives of the Company.

 The ASX Corporate Governance Council guidelines recommend that the Board should constitute of a majority of independent directors and that the Chairperson should be independent.
-The Board currently consists of five directors of whom two are considered independent, being Mr Simon Lee (Independent Chairman - appointed 20 August 2014) and Mr Ross Williams (Non-Executive Director - appointed 4 October 2013).
-Mr Ross Stanley is not considered independent for the majority of the financial year ending 30 June 2016 due to his substantial shareholding in the Company.
-Mr Simon Lee is considered independent as he is not a director, shareholder or involved in the management of SHL Pty Ltd which is a substantial holder.
-Mr Morgan Hart was appointed Managing Director on 20 August 2014 and Mr Justin Tremain was appointed as Executive Director on 27 September 2016 and therefore do not meet the criteria for an independent director due to their executive roles.
+The Board currently consists of four directors of whom three are considered independent, being Mr Ray Barnes (Independent Chairman - appointed 10 December 2014), Mr Scott Patrizi (appointed 12 October 2016) and Mr Sam Willis (appointed 30 August 2013).
+Mr Dougal Ferguson was appointed Managing Director on 4 September 2014 and therefore does not meet the criteria for an independent director due to his executive role.

-Whilst the Company does not have a majority of independent directors, the Board considers the current balance of skills and expertise is appropriate for the Company which is in the preliminary stages of evaluating a significant transaction in the energy and broader resources sector.
-The detailed skills matrix of the Board for a company of Emerald's size and complexity is not considered necessary.
-The principal business of the Company at present is managing the Appalachian gas interests and identifying new investment opportunities, therefore requiring a skillset of geological and geophysical expertise, executive management, financial and commercial skills.
+The detailed skills matrix of the Board for a company of Elixir's size and complexity is not considered necessary.
+The principal business of the Company at present is exploration and new business opportunities, therefore requiring a skillset of geological and geophysical expertise, executive management, financial and commercial skills.